anyscale/templates/templates/endpoints_v2/README.md

 ## Query the model

-Run the following command in a separate terminal.
+Once deployed you can use the OpenAI SDK to interact with the models, ensuring an easy integration for your applications.
+Run the following command in a separate terminal to query.

 ```shell
 python query.py